edumserrano/webpack-module-federation-with-angular/README.md

 ## Shared dependencies

 The [shared section](https://webpack.js.org/plugins/module-federation-plugin/#sharing-libraries) of the `ModuleFederationPlugin` configuration let's you define libraries that are shared between your federated modules.
 This means you can, among other things, prevent the same library from being loaded several times.
+For instance, if you have a shell using Angular 16 and 3 remotes also using Angular, you can define the Angular libraries as singletons in the [shared section](https://webpack.js.org/plugins/module-federation-plugin/#sharing-libraries) of the module federation configuration and the Angular libraries will only be downloaded once.

+The [shared section](https://webpack.js.org/plugins/module-federation-plugin/#sharing-libraries) of the `ModuleFederationPlugin` configuration is also what you would use if you want to share cross cutting concerns across the shell and youre remotes.
+Things like authentication, logging or even some shared state.

 For more information see the [Shared modules in Webpack Module Federation](/docs/shared.md) documentation page.